 Some squirrels are endangered or have national significance in a particular country.
 The native Douglas squirrels, for example, have a special status in Canada and are routinely protected.

-You might not realize it, but squirrels come in a variety of species.
-Some are red, some are brown, and many are able to fly.
+You might not realize it, but squirrels come from various species.
+Some are red, some are brown, and many can fly.
 Can you, however, consume them all?
 Let’s find out more about them:

 The Gray Squirrel, a native species in North America, is also one of the largest.
 Gray squirrels can also be found throughout Europe, primarily in Ireland and England.